Higher order Massey products for algebras over algebraic operads: Introduction

-Let us briefly explain how these higher products arise.
+Let us briefly explain how these higher-order Massey products arise.
 Let $\mathcal P$ be a Koszul operad with Koszul dual cooperad $\mathcal P^\antishriek$ (we explain in Remark \ref{remark: Massey products for non-Koszul operads} how to deal with the non-Koszul case).
-Each weight-homogeneous cooperation $\Gamma^c$ of $\mathcal P^\antishriek$ gives rise to a partially defined secondary operation $\langle -,...,-\rangle_{\Gamma^c}$ on the homology of any $\mathcal P$-algebra.
+Each weight-homogeneous cooperation $\Gamma^c$ of $\mathcal P^\antishriek$ gives rise to a partially defined higher operation $\langle -,...,-\rangle_{\Gamma^c}$ on the homology of any $\mathcal P$-algebra.
 The number of inputs of this operation is the arity $r$ of $\Gamma^c$.
 If $A$ is a $\mathcal P$-algebra, then out of homogeneous elements $x_1,...,x_r \in H_*(A)$, the operation gives a (possibly empty) set of homology classes